 Oracle Database no longer supports the initialization parameter DBLINK\ENCRYPT\ LOGIN.
-Up to version 7.3, this parameter's default true value prevented the password for the login user ID from being sent over the network (in the clear).
+In version 7.3 and earlier, this parameter's default true value prevented the password for the login user ID from being sent over the network (in the clear).
 Later versions automatically encrypt the password.